HamNuggets/uwuham.github.io/index.md

   - Note: Choose something with ForgeOptiFine.
 Just do it.
 It makes minecraft run so much better and it's definitely worth it.

-  - Another note: Choose something 1.16.1 or higher so that you can play on the official DILFS server.
+  - Another note: Choose something 1.16.1 or higher so that you can play on most modern cracked servers and LAN parties.

 - Click install and wait for it to install.